AndrasKovacs/smalltt/README.md

 **Example**.
 We unify `const ?0 true` with `const false false`, where `const` is a top-level definition.
 We start in rigid mode, and since we have `const` head on both sides, we try to unify spines in flex mode.
 This fails, since `true /= false`.
-So we unfold the `const`-s, and unify sides in"full mode.
+So we unfold the `const`-s, and unify sides in full mode.

 In short, smalltt unification backtracks at most once on any path leading to a subterm ("sub-value" actually, since we recurse on values).